Polynomial and Pseudopolynomial Algorithms for Two Classes of Bin Packing Instances: A Polynomial Algorithm for the AI Class

-In this section, the algorithms are described for the BPP, but they can also be applied to CSP or SSP instances with arbitrary demands by reducing them to an instance with unit demands \(\widehat I\).
-Observe that \(\widehat I\) can be a \((\alpha, \beta, \gamma)\)-\textsc{AI} instance only if \(|\widehat I| \in O(\gamma |I|)\), since each item \(a_k\) must have a distinct weight by Remark~\ref{remark:distinct_weights}, a condition that can be checked in time complexity $O(|I|)$.
-Thus, even though reducing from CSP to BPP can lead to a pseudopolynomial instance size, one can first check if there is any chance that the instance is an \((\alpha, \beta, \gamma)\)-\textsc{AI} instance before running the algorithm.
-Moreover, all algorithms can be applied to any BPP instance or SSP instance with unit demands and run in polynomial time for all instances.
-However, we show that they are guaranteed to produce a perfect packing solution, and therefore an optimal solution, only when the instance belongs to the (generalized) \textsc{AI} class.

-\subsection{A Naive Polynomial-Time Algorithm for the \textsc{AI} Class}
+\subsection{A Naive Polynomial-Time Algorithm for the AI Class}

 A naive polynomial-time algorithm for solving \textsc{AI} instances proceeds as follows.
 Since $O'$ consists of $16$ items, we enumerate all $\binom{n}{16}$ candidate subsets $C \subseteq I$ of size $16$.
-For each candidate set $C$, if $C$ has a perfect packing solution with $3$ bins, which can be computed in constant time as $|C|$ is constant, we attempt to partition the items $I' = I \setminus C$ into $h$ full triplets, using the following lemmas.
+For each candidate set $C$, if $C$ has a perfect packing solution with $3$ bins, which can be computed in constant time as $|C|$ is constant, we attempt to find an optimal solution to $I' = I \setminus C$ using Observation~\ref{ob:residual} and Theorem~\ref{th:unique_triplet}.
+The latter relies on the concept of a \emph{full weight triplet}, defined as follows.

+\begin{definition} A \emph{full weight triplet} is a triplet of weights $(w_a,w_b,w_c)$ whose sum equals $W$.
+Given a weight triplet $(w_a,w_b,w_c)$, the corresponding item triplet $(a,b,c)$ may be any set of distinct items in $I$ with weights $w_a$, $w_b$, and $w_c$, respectively. \end{definition}

+We say that an item $a \in I$ belongs to a \emph{unique} full weight triplet $(w_a,w_b,w_c)$ if $w_b$ and $w_c$ form the only combination of weights such that $(a,b,c)$ is a full triplet in $I$.
+Note that uniqueness is defined only with respect to weights: even if multiple items in $I$ share the same weight as $b$ or $c$, the triplet is still considered unique provided no other weight combination is possible.